-Drilling under the Great Lakes can yield both benefits and costs for local, regional, and state economies.
+Drilling under the Great Lakes can have both benefits and costs for local, regional, and state economies.
 Exploration for oil and gas deposits may yield economic benefits, such as jobs and revenue for the owner.
 If deposits are not found and drilling is not fully implemented, these benefits may be short-term.
-If deposits are significant, and drilling commences and expands, local and state governments would benefit from revenues generated from permits, leases, and taxes on the quantity of oil and gas sold.
+If deposits are significant, and drilling commences and expands, local and state governments would also benefit from revenues generated from permits, leases, and taxes on the quantity of oil and gas sold.
 In some Great Lakes states, revenues from oil and gas leases potentially benefit the environment.
-For example, in Michigan, some revenues from leasing rights to drill under the Great Lakes would go to the Michigan Department of Natural Resources Trust to purchase and protect environmentally sensitive areas.22 Drilling operations will also generate employment depending on their scope and number.
-According to the Bureau of Labor Statistics, there was a national average of 5.7 jobs generated per \$1.0 million of sales by oil and gas producers in 2002.23 If oil and gas extraction from wells that drill under the Great Lakes from 2004 yields similar to production levels in 2006, the revenue would approximately be \$7.0 million, which could yield roughly 40 jobs.
+For example, in Michigan, some revenues from leasing rights to drill under the Great Lakes would go to the Michigan Department of Natural Resources Trust to purchase and protect environmentally